MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-predictive-opportunity-scoring.md

 > ![A conflict message while publishing the model.](media/si-admin-predictive-opportunity-scoring-duplicate-model-published-model-message.png "A conflict message while publishing the model")

 1. Select **Delete model** to delete the current model from the application.
-2. [Create the model](#add-a-model) with different filter column and filter values to score a opportunity.
+2. [Create the model](#add-a-model) with different filter column and filter values to score an opportunity.

 ## Add the opportunity scoring widget to a form